Roman Republican currency: Introduction of Greek-style silver coinage

 Greek-style struck bronze coins were produced in small quantity with the inscription ΡΩΜΑΙΩΝ around 300 BC; only a handful of examples exist today.
 They are believed to have been produced on behalf of Rome by Neapolis, based on the similar style and weight with Neapolis' own coinage, and used to facilitate trade in the wake of the construction of the Appian Way, started in 312 BC.

+O: Bearded head of Mars with Corinthian helmet left.

+R: Horse head right, grain ear behind.